 Too frequently car accident lawyers meet with crash victims who are in pain and overwhelmed, and who made costly mistakes in the aftermath of an accident.
 While nothing can replace the personalized advice of a skilled injury attorney, make sure you follow our simple guide explaining what to do after a car accident.

-If you suffered injuries in an accident, speak to an experienced car accident lawyer at the Hall-Justice Law Firm today.
+If you suffered injuries in an accident, speak to an experienced Lafayette, IN car accident lawyer at the Hall-Justice Law Firm today.

 1. Contact the Authorities and File an Accident Report